 What your deductible is

 Contact me if you would like more guidance on how to figure out what your insurance will cover.
 Please note that while I will provide guidance to you, I will not communicate directly with the insurance companies.
 If they require any other documentation beyond the superbill, it will be your responsibility to request and provide that information.
 It can get sticky if I communicate with them when I am not networked with them.

 What Is Your Cancellation Policy?

 To cancel a scheduled Therapy session, a minimum of 24 hours in advance of your session is required.
 If prior and timely notification is not given, you will be charged the full session fee for the missed session.

 Take The Next Step Towards Getting Help

-Please call or email me to set up a 15 minute phone consultation.
+Let's set up a 20-30 minute free zoom consultation.
 During the call, I can answer any questions you may have about the therapy process.
 Once we set up an initial appointment, I will send you some links to forms to fill out.
 I schedule the initial session for 75-90 minutes to get a detailed intake done and setting intentions for the therapy process.
 This initial session also allows me to formulate treatment recommendations, and we both have the opportunity to determine if we would be a good fit (though sometimes this can take more than a couple of sessions to determine).
-Follow up sessions are typically 50 minutes in length, and I recommend beginning with weekly sessions as we enter into the therapeutic process.
+Follow up sessions are typically 50 minutes in length, and I strongly recommend beginning with weekly sessions as we enter into the therapeutic process.
 Extended sessions are available upon request.